syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/area.png)

-### Stacking Area Chart
+### Stacking area chart

-Stacking area chart fills the quantitative data over a period of time just like the area chart.
-The variation is plotting each series on the top of the previous series rather than starting from 0 of the horizontal axis.
+Stacking area chart fills the quantitative data over a period of time like the area chart.
+The variation is plotting each series on the top of the previous series rather than starting from 0 in the horizontal axis.
 It is mainly used to compare the quantity plotted over two or more series.

-The following code snippet shows how to select a stacking area chart.
+The following code snippet shows how to select a stacking area chart:

 {% tabs %}